YurBagoyan/Design_Patterns/Behavioral_Patterns/README.md

 ## Behavioral Patterns
-These patterns are concerned with algorithms and the assignment of responsibilities between objects.
+A list of behavioral design patterns that solve problems of efficient and safe interaction between program objects.